dawngerpony/pet-posts/README.md

 poetry run python -m jurigged app.py
 ```

+## Backlog

+- Allow the retrieval of a specific animal type e.g. `/pet fox`
+- Show all animal types e.g. `/pets`
+- Migrate image URLs into a proper database
+- Integrate with various Twitter accounts to build up database of animals

 ## Resources

 The following resources were helpful to me when building this bot: